 If you are planning a large scale event such as a festival you will need an Event Management Plan.
 A template is attached below to assist you with this.
 Once completed your Event Management Plan will be circulated to the Safety Advisory Group (SAG) for their information.

-We can offer advice and information on suitable locations for filming in North Hertfordshire - follow the link for more details.
+We can offer advice and information on suitable locations for filming in North Hertfordshire.

 Depending on the activities at your event, you may be required to make an application for an entertainment license.
 Typically these cover activities such as: